$0 New Zealand Investor Visa Guide — Quick-Start Checklist

 Stage 3: Citizenship (Optional)

-The 240-day annual requirement is the practical hurdle.
-It means spending roughly 8 months per year in New Zealand for 5 consecutive years.
-For global investors who chose the AIP specifically because of its minimal 21-day presence requirement, the citizenship phase represents a significant lifestyle shift.
+For global investors who chose the AIP specifically because of its minimal presence requirement, the citizenship phase can represent a significant lifestyle shift.

 Free Download